 - Member of the management committee and Grant Awarding Coordinator in the COST Action "Integrating Neandertal Legacy: From Past to Present".

-- Associate editor for Frontiers in Ecology and Evolution and Environmental Archaeology.
+- Associate editor for the international journal Environmental Archaeology.

-- Associate Professor at the Universitat Rovira i Virgili in the Master in Quaternary and Prehistory.
+- Associate Professor at Universitat Rovira i Virgili in the Master in Quaternary and Prehistory.